neilenns/mobiflight-docs/content/devices/relay/_index.md

 next: /devices/relay/wiring/
 ---

+> [!CAUTION]
+> Relays often control AC mains voltage, which can cause serious injury or death if handled improperly.
+Always disconnect power before working on circuits, use proper insulation, and follow local electrical safety regulations.

 Relays are commonly used to switch electrical circuits running at more than +5V.
 They take an `on` or `off` signal as input to switch higher voltage on and off.

 {{< cards >}}